Tom Rogic

-Tomas Petar Rogic (born 16 December 1992) is an Australian former professional footballer who played as a midfielder.
+Tomaš Petar Rogić (Note: Томаш Петар Рогић, /sr/ TOH-mash-_-PEH-tar-_-ROH-gich) (born 16 December 1992) is an Australian former professional soccer player who played as a midfielder.

 Early and personal life

 Born in Griffith, ACT, Australia, Rogic is of Serbian descent and attended Radford College in Bruce, ACT.

 Club career

 Early career

 As a junior, Rogic played for Woden Weston and Tuggeranong United.
 In 2009, he moved to his first senior club, playing with ANU FC in the ACT Premier League.
 In 2011, Rogic moved to Belconnen United where he played for a season in the same league.
 The same year, he was also selected to join the Nike Football Academy after winning The Chance.
 A total of 75,000 young footballers selected around the world participated in the competition, but it was Rogic alongside seven other young footballers that won the competition.

 Central Coast Mariners

-On 2 January 2012 Rogic signed with the A-League club Central Coast Mariners.
-He made his professional debut in the 2011–12 A-League season, on 21 January 2012 in a Round 18 clash against Adelaide United, which the Mariners won 3–2.
-He scored his first goal for the club in a 2–1 loss to Melbourne Victory on 10 February 2012, and was later named the A-League's young player of the month for February 2012.
+On 2 January 2012, Rogic signed with A-League club Central Coast Mariners.
+He made his professional debut in the 2011–12 A-League season on 21 January, in a Round 18 clash against Adelaide United, which the Mariners won 3–2.
+He scored his first goal for the club in a 2–1 loss to Melbourne Victory on 10 February, and was later named the A-League's young player of the month for February.

 At the beginning of the 2012–13 season, Rogic rejected advances from other A-League clubs, opting to remain with the Mariners.
 Rogic scored his first goals of the season in the home victory against Sydney FC, scoring two goals to help the Mariners win 7–2 against the Sky Blues.
 On 5 December 2012, Rogic was awarded the NAB Young Footballer of the Month Award for November 2012, as well as simultaneously being the second nomination for the NAB Young Footballer of the Year Award.
-In only his first full A-League season, Rogic received interest from Premier League sides Reading and Fulham, La Liga sides Celta Vigo and Rayo Vallecano, and Pro League club, Club Brugge.
+In only his first full A-League season, Rogic received interest from English Premier League sides Reading and Fulham, La Liga sides Celta Vigo and Rayo Vallecano, and Belgian Pro League club, Club Brugge.